smartcameras/SelfCrossAttn/README.md

 model.
 In addition to attention, each model uses convolutional layers for local feature extraction and recurrent layers for global sequential modelling.
 We compare the models using different modality combinations for a 7-class emotion classification task using the IEMOCAP dataset.
 Experimental results indicate that albeit both models improve upon the state-of-the-art in terms of weighted and unweighted accuracy for tri- and bi-modal configurations, their performance is generally statistically comparable.
-The paper has been acceptted in ICASSP 2022.
+The paper has been accepted in ICASSP 2022.

 # Usage
 To download the pre-processed IEMOCAP dataset, use the link given in https://github.com/david-yoon/attentive-modality-hopping-for-SER